senner007/jumbleScramblePluginPointer/readme.txt

 + use native event delegation https://stackoverflow.com/questions/14174056/native-addeventlistener-with-selector-like-on-in-jquery
 + trigger events using native js - https://developer.mozilla.org/en-US/docs/Web/Guide/Events/Creating_and_triggering_events
 + optionally implement logic to calculate animation speed based on the position of the dropped item relative to its new position
++ when using a single list, allow the option to constrain to a single axis - http://www.javascriptkit.com/javatutors/touchevents.shtml(bottom)

 Todo - other:
 Add todo plugin in atom